efea-umich/cse-593/main-project/project.typ

 == Method
 // What did the method entail?
 We employed Contextual Inquiry interviews to observe participants' natural behaviors around smartwatch text-entry.
-Our purpose was to obtain a specific information about each participant's smartwatch usage.
+Our purpose was to obtain specific information about each participant's smartwatch usage.

 Specifically, we aimed to understand how each participant uses their smartwatch in the main context they typically interact with it.
 In such contexts, we attempted to obtain information about what obstacles they face while interacting with their smartwatch when performing different tasks and which properties of the smartwatch make their interactions easier.
 Finally, to contextualize the data that we acquired, we sought out how these factors differ from other contexts in which they might interact with their smartwatch.